 To update the Bol Processor console, its PHP interface and examples (the contents of the "ctests" folder), simplyrerun "BolProcessorInstaller.pkg".
 Using the latest version is safe!

 The installer will download and install current versions of the software and data.
-It will delete the compiled "bp" console and prompt you to recompile it (with a single click).

 Updating will not modify or delete any data you have created in the "ctests" folder or outside it.
 However, if you have modified a sample file without changing its name, it will be reverted to its distribution version.